idea4good/GuiLite/README.md

 [中文](doc/README-cn.md)

-- GuiLite has 6000 lines C++ code, provide all platform UI framework for developers.
-Just like the pictures above, GuiLite can run on **IOS, Android, Linux, Windows and Mac platforms**.
+- GuiLite has 6000 lines C++ code, provide **all platform UI framework** for developers.
+Just like the pictures above, GuiLite can run on IOS, Android, Linux, Windows and Mac platforms.
 - GuiLite is a embeded UI framework, it can work with QT/MFC/UWP/Xcode, this mean you could not only get Guilite feature, but also IOS/Android/Mac/QT/MFC/UWP UI features as well.
 - GuiLite can work with other languages(eg. Swift, Java, C#).